nextleap-project/countermitm/2018_talk_brussels_oct_20/talk.rst

 - system messages

-- currently using Autocrypt headers for key distribution could use: keyserver, wkd, etc.
+- currently using Autocrypt headers for key retrieval

+  could use: keyserver, wkd, etc.

 ----